 Here is a link to the “MASSACHUSETTS MANDATORY REAL ESTATE LICENSEE-CONSUMER RELATIONSHIP DISCLOSURE” (aka Agency Disclosure) on the state’s website:

-This link will provide you with the Agency Disclosure form that you will be asked to sign when you work with Greater Boston Home Team as a buyer:
+This link will provide you with a sample of the Agency Disclosure form that you will be asked to sign when you work with Greater Boston Home Team as a buyer:

 LEAD PAINT NOTIFICATION AND DISCLOSURE: